sensu/sensu-docs/content/sensu-core/2.0/guides/create-read-only-user.md

 so users only have access to resources within their own organization and environment.

 ## How to create a Read Only user
 The initial installation of Sensu includes a `default` environment, included in the `default` organization, and an `admin` user with full permissions to create, modify, or delete resouces within Sensu.
 Using `sensuctl`, you can create new roles for users that give as much or as little access as you see fit.
-The purpose of this guide is to help you create a new user with read-only access to resources within the `default` organization and environments.
+The purpose of this guide is to help you create a new user with read-only access to resources within the `default` organization and environment.

 To get started, you must first create a new read-only role.
 {{< highlight shell >}}